yhertekin/CoffeeApp/README.md

 This project was given by Kloia's bootcamp as a final case problem.

-- view coffees available within the system.
+- View coffees available within the system.
-- view coffee categories available within the system. (hot|iced)
+- View coffee categories available within the system. (hot|iced)
-- filter coffees with a free-form text input.
+- Filter coffees with a free-form text input.
-- choose a coffee category to filter visible coffees.
+- Choose a coffee category to filter visible coffees.

 ## Desktop